TheClimateCorporation/squeedo/README.md

 (stop-consumer consumer)
 ```

-The compute function must ack/nack each message so Squeedo knows when you are done working so it can pass your compute
+The compute function must post to the done-channel even for exceptions.
+This will ack/nack each message.
+Squeedo
-function another message to process.
+listens to the done-channel to know when work is complete so it can pass your compute function another message to
+process.

 ## http-kit example with non-blocking IO